kamran-haider/toyNN/README.md

 ======

-A bare-bones implementation of deep learning neural networks. `toynn` is not comparable to powerful deep learning libraries such as as `Tensorflow`, `Keras`, `PyTorch` and many others.
+A bare-bones implementation of deep learning neural networks using `numpy`. `toynn` is not comparable to powerful deep learning libraries such as as `Tensorflow`, `Keras`, `PyTorch` and many others.
 It's goal is not to train production quality deep learning neural networks.
-It is a personal project born out of a desire to:

-* Understand deep learning neural networks by coding them up and gain insights into various tricks that make them so powerful.
+It is a personal project born out of a desire to, understand deep learning neural networks by coding them up and gain insights into various tricks that make them so powerful.
-* Gain practice in prototyping and shipping machine learning algorithms utilzing python/git/CI ecosystem.
-* Develop an understanding of productive API design, by achieving tight integration between `toynn` and `scikit-learn`'s estimator API.

 Features